nozma-knows/nextjs-saas-starter/README.md

 For example, you can create business models with different pricing tiers, e.g.:

-- Product 1: Hobby
+- Product 1: Starter
   - Price 1: 10 USD per month
-  - Price 2: 100 USD per year
+  - Description: Perfect for individuals or small teams just starting.
-- Product 2: Freelancer
+- Product 2: Creator
   - Price 1: 20 USD per month
+  - Description: Ideal for content creators and freelancers looking for high-quality results.
+- Product 3: Developer
-  - Price 2: 200 USD per year
+  - Price 1: 40 USD per month

-Optionally, to speed up the setup, we have added a [fixtures file](fixtures/stripe-fixtures.json) to bootstrap test product and pricing data in your Stripe account.
-The [Stripe CLI](https://stripe.com/docs/stripe-cli#install) `fixtures` command executes a series of API requests defined in this JSON file.
-Simply run `stripe fixtures fixtures/stripe-fixtures.json`.
+  - Optimized for professional developers and large teams requiring top-notch quality.

 **Important:** Make sure that you've configured your Stripe webhook correctly and redeployed with all needed environment variables.